tim-br/code_challenge/README.md

 The app can be accessed on http://localhost:5000 on Chrome and Firefox.
 The app has not been fully tested on Safari -- YMMV.

+An example api call is located at: http://localhost:8000/healthservicearea/?longitude=-123.711&latitude=48.8277.

 ### Sql Queries

 Open a new terminal (or run `docker-compose` in the background) to run the sql queries.